chrisjchandler/asnlookup-Go/README.md

 1 for looking up ASN and organization name by IP address.
 2 for fetching neighbor ASNs for a given ASN.
 3 for fetching historical neighbor ASNs for a given ASN.
+4 shows abuse contacts for an asn or an ip
-Enter the Required Information:
+5 shows the historical nubmer of times whois records for an IP have changed Enter the Required Information:

 For option 1, you will be prompted to enter an IP address.